 Selling enough art to live off your creative skills will not happen overnight.
 So, having a lot of patience is crucial!

 Next, you have to accept that you’ll go through lots of trial and error.
 Just like any other business, you’ll need to adjust your selling and marketing strategy multiple times.

 Also, it’s worth mentioning that you should constantly work on your skills.
 After all, practice makes perfect!

-- Is Selling Art Online Profitable? – Actually, selling art pieces on the web is more than a lucrative business.
-Of course, you’ll have to work hard, apply smart marketing strategies, and improve your skills to turn an online store into a profitable art business from home.
+Selling art pieces on the web is more than a lucrative business.
+Of course, you’ll have to work hard, apply smart marketing strategies, and improve your skills to turn your store into a profitable online art business from home.